legendarySammy/legendarySammy/README.md

 ## Hi there!
-My name is Sammy and I am a Junior in high school.
-Have a great day :) 👋
+I am a Junior in high school learning C# and am passioante for coding with many different languages.
+The current project I'm working on is in this repository which is just to get familiar with Github.
+As for my previous projects, I have worked on Unity to create a 2D Basketball Game solo and worked with a group for a NASA competition called the ADC. :) 👋

 <!--
 **legendarySammy/legendarySammy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.